mostafaadawy/first_django/readmi.md

 - add url to link view/controller and url
 - can double check condtion `{% if description != None and description != "" %} `
 - an error that must not happen we have to take care because of lake of interpreter where  i forgot space after != and "" and that caused error

+- instead of sending individuals from object we can send object itself